OpenPPL/ppq/md_doc/basic/ProgramEntrance.md

 Outputs = executor.forward(Input) # quantized mode with quantization error

-for op in quantized.operations().values(): # dequantize the graph, so that we can run
+for op in quantized.operations.values(): # dequantize the graph, so that we can run
     if isinstance(op, QuantableOperation): # in fp32 mode with no precision loss op.dequantize()